jamesbornholt/homepage/content/post/ordering.md

 ---
-date: 2015-08-31T09:00:00-07:00
+date: 2016-02-17T09:00:00-08:00
 draft: true
-title: "Memory Consistency Models: Seeing Things in Order is the Hardest Problem in Computer Science"
+title: "Memory Consistency Models: A Primer"
-description: "Computer architecture's solution is everybody else's problem."
+description: "Memory consistency models are computer architecture's performance solution, but they're also everybody else's huge problem."
 ---

 There are, of course,